 Short break services

 Short breaks enable parents and carers to have time for themselves, to spend time with siblings or other people they care for or opportunities that may be open to them.
 This can be a few hours during the day, evening or sometimes overnight.
 During this time the child has an enjoyable and stimulating time.
-Specific outcomes for the child will also be discussed with the family.

 - Nursery provision